Sunday, May 21, 2017 • 3:00 p.m.

 The first movement, “Gloria in excelsis Deo,” opens with octave leaps and repeated patterns of notes that establish the triumphant key of D major and set a mood of pomp, grandeur and anticipation; trumpet and oboe add regal color to the orchestral palette, and the declamatory entries of the chorus maintain rhythmic momentum.
 The tonality changes to B minor for “Et in terra pax hominibus,” a meditative movement that features a gently throbbing string accompaniment coupled with poignant chromaticism.

-“Domine Deus,” in C major and 12/8 time, interweaves a long, lilting soprano solo with an equally lovely instrumental countermelody, played by oboe or violin, depicting God not only as the Almighty King of Heaven but also as a tender and loving Father.
+“Domine Deus,” in C major and 12/8 time, interweaves a long, lilting soprano solo with an equally lovely oboe countermelody, depicting God not only as the Almighty King of Heaven but also as a tender and loving Father.
 The ensuring choral movement (“Domine Fili unigenite”), in triple meter and F major, features dotted rhythms and the textural contrast of pairs of vocal parts alternating with four-part harmony.